aidan-duggan/while-gaming/_drafts/clubs.md

 For Golf; gameplay, social (opportunities), facilities, community and wellness.
 For Board Games; social, diverse games, intellectual, learning and support.

 This clear that all of these are social pursuits, but its interesting that board games does not mention community.
-This does match my personal experience, with groups not feeling fragile
+This does match my personal experience, with groups feeling fragile and where you might actually know others names.
+Development and competition are also interesting alternatives to diversity and intellectual.
+Competitions and development go

 Next time...
 Does well